UriKH/Assembler-amulator-project_mmn14-OPU/README.md

 # Notes:
 * usage of labels is in the usual format
-* before using a number first use: #
+* prefix for numberical values is: #

 Use the makefile to compile the project and run with:
 > main > [.as file]